Atrioventricular nodal reentry tachycardia (AVNRT): ECG features & management

 Treatment in the emergency setting

-Always attempt to terminate the AVNRT by applying vagus stimulation (Valsalva maneuver, carotis massage, or – if the patient is a child – bringing ice cold water to the face).
+Always attempt to terminate the AVNRT by applying vagus stimulation (Valsalva maneuver, carotid massage, or, if the patient is a child, bringing ice-cold water to the face).
 If vagus stimulation is not successful, adenosine can be administered safely, starting at 5 mg iv.
-Handling and dosing of adenosine is discussed in a separate article.
+The handling and dosing of adenosine are discussed in a separate article.
 If adenosine is contraindicated or fails after 2 to 3 repeated administrations, it is reasonable to try verapamil 5–10 mg iv or diltiazem 0.25 mg/kg iv.
 Almost 90% of all cases of AVNRT will be terminated using this algorithm.

 Long-term treatment and prophylaxis

-Patients with recuring episodes of AVNRT should be considered for long-term/prophylactic treatment with beta-blockers, calcium channel blockers or digoxin.
-Radio frequency ablation cures virtually all patients that are referred to such interventions.
+Patients with recurring episodes of AVNRT should be considered for long-term/prophylactic treatment with beta-blockers, calcium channel blockers or digoxin.
+Radiofrequency ablation cures virtually all patients that are referred to such interventions.